bunny0310/VocabBoosterV3/README.md

 1. .NET Core
 2. dotnet CLI
 3. Mongo DB Server(running on port 27017)
-4. Mongo DB database tools
+4. Mongo DB database tools (Make sure to add the install directory to your system's PATH environment variable if you are using Windows) - [Installation](https://www.mongodb.com/docs/database-tools/installation/installation-windows/#installation)
 5. NPM

 ### How to build locally